kanakagarapati/git_assignment_HeroVired/README.md

    7. Merged the `dev` branch to `feature/sqrt` using merge
    8. Created Pull Request to `featur/sqrt` to `main` branch
    9. Code reviewed by collaborator `Sainathislavath`
+   10. Performed testing of code.
-   10. And Merged code to `main` branch with version 2.0.0 release
+   11. And Merged code to `main` branch with version 2.0.0 release

 ##  🤝 Contributing for Code Review